tiangolo/issue-manager/README.md

 * Check if the issue has one of the configured labels.
 * Check if the label was added _after_ the last comment.
 * If not, remove the label (configurable).
+* If a reminder is configured and its time has arrived, post the reminder comment.
 * Check if the current date-time is more than the configured *delay* to wait for the user to reply back (configurable).
 * Then, if all that matches, it will add a comment with a message (configurable).
 * And then it will close the issue.